sileneer/cs106l/README.md

 # CS106L - Standard C++ Programming

 A complete development environment for Stanford's CS106L course, optimized for learning modern C++ with VS Code and Dev Containers.
+This project is based on CS106L Winter 2020.

 ## 🚀 Quick Start